FRBCesab/agrite/README.md

 Please cite this compendium as:

-> Casajus N. & Bellouin D. (2022) agrite: A toolbox to retrieve DOI of a
+> Casajus N. & Bellouin D. (2023) agrite: A Toolbox to Retrieve DOI,
-> reference citation.
+> Metadata, and Full Text from a Raw Citation.

 ### Notes